Supporting ecological research through enhanced interpolation capability

 This service supports projects across a range of domains, with an aim to lift researchers’ productivity, efficiency, and skills in research computing.
 If you are interested to learn more or apply for Consultancy support, visit our Consultancy Service page.

-The researcher has developed a Python code that applies Sibson/natural neighbour interpolation to ecological data distributed over New Zealand.
+Tom Etherington, a Spatial Modeller with Manaaki Whenua - Landcare Research, has developed a Python code that applies Sibson/natural neighbour interpolation to ecological data distributed over New Zealand.
 While the code is easy to use, it was not scaling to the resolution required to cover New Zealand at the onset of the project.
-The researcher asked NeSI to improve its performance.
-It was important for the researcher to keep the code in Python for maintainability.
+Tom asked NeSI Research Software Engineers to help him improve the model's performance.
+It was important for Tom to keep the code in Python for maintainability.

 What was done